jupyterhub/the-littlest-jupyterhub/docs/install/amazon.rst

    expecting to see when trying the URL and things work.
    While waiting until the appropriate time to try, another way to check if things are churning away, is to open the **System Log**.
 To do this, go to the **EC2 Management Console** & highlight the instance by clicking on that row and then right-click **Instance Settings** > **Get System Log**.

    .. image:: ../images/providers/amazon/get_system_log.png
       :alt: Getting system log.

-   When the Jupyterhub creation process works and the hub is ready to show you the login the **System Log** will look like the image below if you scroll to the bottom.
+..
+This image doesn't exist, commenting out this part When the Jupyterhub creation process works and the hub is ready to show you the login the **System Log** will look like the image below if you scroll to the bottom.
 Note the line **Starting TLJH installer**.
 (Somtimes I would